ChanyWexelstein/ai-learning-platform/README.md

 http://localhost:3000/api-docs
 ```

+## Admin Access

+To access the admin dashboard, log in with the following credentials:

+- **Username:** `admin`
+- **Password:** `123456.`

+> The admin user is created during development using a manual database seed.

 ## Assumptions and Notes

 - User authentication is implemented using JWT.
+- The default admin user (`admin / 123456.`) is seeded manually into the database.
-- Currently, no automated unit or integration tests are included; test coverage can be added in future iterations.
+- No automated unit or integration tests are included; test coverage can be added in future iterations.
-- Tests can be run locally using `npm test` if added.
 - The application currently does not include pagination or filtering features.
 - The prompt-to-lesson interaction is based on real-time communication with the OpenAI API.